fuxoft/krypta/README.md

 # krypta
-Generating random bits from seed using only plain LuaJIT.
+Generating random bits (and Bitcoin private keys) from text seed and salt using only plain LuaJIT, without any external dependencies.